Stevek

 Is there anything in the park that looks better today than it did in 1966?

-It still looks better then.
 Look at it all coming together, the framework of what's to come.
 You know it's going to be a fantastic place.
-You can't wait for the future, for those walls to come down so you can go there and experience the wonder together.
+You can't wait to go there.
 That's the essence of Tomorrowland.

 Once again, the Anaheim Police Department is asking Disneyland guests not to fire their guns at the visitor spacecraft.
 You may inadvertently trigger an interstellar war.